-These flags are available free of charge to families in the Lombard area and can be obtained by contacting VFW Post 5815 Commander George Miller at 630-682-0108 or by emailing the post at VFW5815@aol.com.
+These flags are available free of charge to families in the Lombard area and can be obtained by contacting VFW Post 5815 Commander Dennis Jensen at 630-346-0062 or by emailing the post at VFW5815@gmail.com.

 We began by contacting every church and synagogue in Lombard to help us locate families.

 The Village of Lombard then offered to assist the VFW in locating families entitled to these flags.
 Newspaper advertisements and articles announced that VFW Post 5815 would be presenting Service Flags at the Village Hall on Presidents' Day, February 15, 2010, from 4:00 to 7:00 p.m. and to call for more information.
 Village President, William Mueller, and members of Post 5815 then presented flags to the family members.

 William Mueller, Lombard Village President.
 Service Flags were presented to Sue and William Browning and to Laurie Adler.

 Service flags have also been delivered to families in the Lombard area from the notices and newspaper articles that have appeared, a notice in the April-May 2010 Lombard Pride Newsletter, and signup sheets available during the Memorial Day ceremonies.